andytudhope/thebluebook/source/tangled-bank/index.md

 Hunger allows no choice
 To the citizen or the police;
 We must love one another or die.” — W. H. Auden

+“Reqviescat in constantia, ergo, repræsentatio cvpidi avtoris religionis” — Douglas R. Hofstadter (They rest in their consistency, in all, therefore, the representation of the interests of the author of religion)

 “Finally, there must be an accompanying change of discourse from the rhetoric of oppression to that of process and exploration.
 This would imply an open-endedness in the use of language, a search for originality of expression and a senstitivty to dialogue [...]
 The aim is to extend the range of personal and social experience as far as possible in order to contribute to bringing about a highly conscious, sensistive new person in a new society.
 This, it seems to me, is the function of art in, and its contribution to, the ongoing revolution in South Africa.” — Njabulo S. Ndebele